dicebear/dicebear/apps/docs/pages/styles/identicon/index.md

 # Identicon

-Identicon renders symmetrical pixel-grid patterns in a single color on a tinted background, the classic identicon look popularised by developer tools and version control hosts.
+Identicon renders symmetrical pixel-grid patterns in a single color on a tinted background, the classic identicon look popularized by developer tools and version control hosts.
 Each pattern is deterministically derived from its seed, so it works well for technical profile icons and identicon API use cases.